Deindustrialization

 Bethlehem Steel in Bethlehem, Pennsylvania, one of the world's leading steel manufacturers for most of the 20th century, discontinued most of its operations in 1982, filed for bankruptcy in 2001, and was dissolved in 2003.

 Deindustrialization is a process of social and economic change caused by the removal or reduction of industrial capacity or activity in a country or region, especially of heavy industry or manufacturing industry.

-There are different interpretations of what deindustrialization is.
-Many associate American deindustrialization with the mass closing of automaker plants in the now so-called Rust Belt between 1980 and 1990.
-The U.S. Federal Reserve raised interest and exchange rates beginning in 1979, and continuing until 1984, which automatically caused import prices to fall.
-Japan was rapidly expanding productivity during this time, and this decimated the US machine tool sector.
-A second wave of deindustrialization occurred between 2001 and 2009, culminating in the automaker bailout of GM and Chrysler.

 Research has pointed to investment in patents rather than in new capital equipment as a contributing factor.
 At a more fundamental level, Cairncross and Lever offer four possible definitions of deindustrialization: